0x5abe/RatataR/README.md

   - Borderless: The game operates within a window but with no borders, providing the illusion of fullscreen while retaining the ability to easily multitask.

 - Screen Resolution:
-  - Set the width and height in pixels using the 'width' and 'height' parameters.
+  - Set the width and height in pixels using the **width** and **height** parameters.

+- Improved View Distance: [OFF / ON]
+  - Greatly enhances the render distance and forces max lod on all meshes.
+This can heavily impact performance due to the game being very cpu bound.

+- Fog: [OFF / ON]
+  - Toggle the fog.

 - Developer Console: [OFF / ON]
   - Show/hide the console window.